viodotcom/ml-engineer-assignment/README.md

 The content of this repository is organised as follows:
 - Root directory including:
   - [Dockerfile](Dockerfile) used to build the `client` docker image for the assignment.
-  - [docker-compose](docker-compose.yaml) file used to launch the `localstack` and `client` docker containers.
+  - [docker-compose](docker-compose.yaml) file used to launch the `localstack` and  `ofelia` orchestration docker containers and any other container needed to complete the assignment
-  - [Makefile](Makefile) used in the `client` docker container and that should be used to execute all the necessary steps of the assignment.
+  - [Makefile](Makefile) used in the `ofelia` orchestration docker container and that should be used to execute all the necessary steps of the assignment.
-  - [zip-lambdas](zip-lambdas.sh) auxiliary script that can be used to zip the code of the AWS Lambda function(s) deployed in the `localstack` docker container.
-It also takes care of installing and zipping any Python requirement specified in a `requirements.txt` file stored in the same path as the Lambda function code.
+  - [requirments.txt](requirements.txt) contains the python packages for the assignment to run.
 - [aws](aws/) directory including a credentials file that allows connecting from the `client` docker container to the `localstack` docker container using the AWS CLI.
-- [deployment](deployment/) directory including a sample Terraform script that deploys a S3 bucket and a Lambda function.
+- [deployment](deployment/) directory including a sample Terraform script that deploys a S3 bucket (optionally for model storage).
-- [lambda](lambda/) directory including a `test` Python script for the sample Lambda function.
+- [lambda](lambda/) directory including a `test` Python script for a sample Lambda function.
+- [codes](codes/) directory includes sample training and inference code that could be used in the pipeline
+- [data](data/) directory includes some generated data that can be used to build a model, the data was automatically generated with the script in [bin](codes/bin/)

 ## Environment

-The default configuration in this repository will create two Docker containers:
+The default configuration in this repository will create three Docker images:
 - `localstack`:
   - Uses the [localstack](https://hub.docker.com/r/localstack/localstack) Docker image
   - [LocalStack](https://docs.localstack.cloud) is a local and limited emulation of AWS, which allows deploying a subset of the AWS resources.
   - It will be used to deploy a simple data infrastructure and run the assignment tasks.
   - This container should be used as is.
-- `client`
+- `init_resources`
   - Uses a custom Docker image defined in the [Dockerfile](Dockerfile) and it is based on Ubuntu 20.04.
+  - It is the basis for the entire application, it builds the docker image that has the training and inference pipeine
-  - It is used to interact with the `localstack` container.
+  - It is used to interact with the `localstack` container (in case you decide to use some s3 resources)
   - It has some tools pre-installed (Terraform, AWS CLI, Python, etc.).
   - This container and/or its components can (and should) be modified in order to complete the assignment.

-The `client` container is configured in the following way:
-- All the necessary tools and resources are installed and copied using the [Dockerfile](Dockerfile).
+- `ofelia`
-- The entry point of the container is the [Makefile](Makefile).
+  - This is the scheduling container for the assignment
-- The default [Makefile](Makefile) takes care of:
-  - Waiting for the `localstack` container to be up and running.
-  - Zipping the [lambda](lambda/) function code.
-  - Deploying a `test` S3 bucket and a `test` Lambda function defined in the [main.tf](deployment/main.tf) Terraform script.
-  - Checking the deployed resources using the AWS CLI.
-  - Invoking the Lambda function every 60 seconds using the AWS CLI.

-The sample [test](lambda/test/test.py) Lambda function creates a dummy `YYYYMMDDhhmmss.json` object in S3 every time it is invoked.
+  - In this container you are really more concerned to change the schedule and/or commands as you see fit.
+  - You can read more about ofelia [here](https://github.com/mcuadros/ofelia)

 ## Quick start